city41/jnesg/README.md

-I wrote this 13 years ago.
+I wrote this in 2003.
 It enables editing the graphics in NES games.
-Still works on modern JREs, at least on OSX.
+Still works on modern JREs, tested on OSX and Ubuntu.

 ![screenshot](https://raw.githubusercontent.com/city41/jnesg/master/jnesg.png)